chromeos/chromeos.dev/pages/en/posts/chromeos-dev-a-blueprint-to-build-world-class-apps-and-games-for-chrome-os.md

 ### Updated support from Android lint checks

 We’ve improved the default checks in [Android’s lint tool](https://developer.android.com/studio/write/lint) to help developers identify and correct common coding issues to improve their apps on larger screens, such as non-resizable and portrait-locked activities.
-This feature is currently available for testing in Canary.
+This feature is currently available for testing in Canary channel.

 ## Unlock your app’s full potential with Chrome OS